spinach, olive oil and

 ½ cup of water

 2 1/2 teaspoons sea salt

 2 tablespoons olive oil

-7-8 cups bread making flour (I use Champion high grade - it gives such a good result for breads) + extra for dusting bench
+7-8 cups bread-making flour (I use Champion high grade - it gives such a good result for bread) + extra for dusting bench

 Olive oil for cooking